Abode vs. Nest Secure vs. Ring Alarm Home SecurityBy - 02/24/2019

 From the app, you can control and manage your Nest Secure system.
 Of course, you can arm and disarm your system, but you can also see sensor status as well as sensor history.
 For example, you can see if your door is open or closed and you can see when it was last opened and last closed.
 You can also use the app’s Remind Me feature to remind you to arm your system if you forget to do so.

 So what happens if an Alarm is triggered?
-If an event is detected, you will get an instant push notification to your phone which you can swipe to open the Nest App.
+If an event is detected, you will get an email and an instant push notification to your phone which you can swipe to open the Nest App.
 From the Nest App, you can see which sensor triggered the alarm, and you will be presented with two options: call the police or turn the alarm off.
-If you have a Nest Cam, you will be able to simultaneously view footage from the event.
+If you have a Nest Cam, you will be able to view footage from the event simultaneously.
+If you have multiple Nest Cams, you can swipe through to a view a live feed from all of your cameras.
+If you’re subscribed to Nest Aware, the Sightline feature will bookmark the event so next time you access your camera’s timeline, you’ll see a red bar.
+Tap on the red bar to review the footage of the event.
 Of course, while all of this is happening, your siren will sound.

 abode uses the abode app.
 If an event occurs, you will receive a notification on your phone.
 From the app, you can decide how to respond to events.
 You can review video footage, notify the police, the monitoring center, or even your family.
 You can also view sensor history and manage your rules.
 For example, you can create a “coming home” rule that turns on the lights and unlocks the door.
 And of course, you can use the app to arm and disarm the system.

-Ring Protect will use the existing Ring app.
+Ring Alarm uses the existing Ring app.
 From the app, you will be able to manage your doorbells, Ring cameras, and your security system.
 From the app, you will be able to arm and disarm your system.
 You’ll also have access to Ring Neighborhoods.

 While I’m a huge fan of the Nest app, the abode app isn’t shabby either.
 It currently holds 4.5 stars on Google Play and 4 stars on iTunes, both ratings higher than Nest’s current rating.
 Ring’s app hasn’t been as reliable as Nest and abode, but it’s still better than most.